Insights > Payroll > How the July 4th bank holiday affects payroll and direct deposits

 Jon Davis

-Because Independence Day is a federal bank holiday, the Federal Reserve and commercial banks are closed.
-Without an adjusted payroll schedule, standard direct deposits won’t clear, delaying paychecks until the following week.
+Because Independence Day is a federal bank holiday, the Federal Reserve and commercial banks close when it falls on a weekday.
+While these closures normally require an adjusted payroll schedule to prevent standard direct deposits from delaying until the following week, weekend holidays follow a different set of rules.

 Key takeaways